 Get answers to all your questions about Ride-Rite Air Spring products.

-Most good truck and RV accessory shops carry our product.
-You can also find local retailers in Where to Buy
+A: Most good truck and RV accessory shops carry our product.
+You can also find local retailers in Where to Buy.

 A: Push the air line toward the body of the fitting.
 This will also force the collett, or collar, of the air fitting toward the fitting body.
 Hold the collett against the fitting, using a 5/16" open end wrench, and then pull the air line out after the collett releases the air line.